invoiceninja/invoiceninja/docs/digital_ocean.rst

 Q: My emails are not being delivered.

 A: Most likely you have not configured a mail service and have set up the built in Postfix server.
-We creating a Mailgun account and entering your credentials under Settings -> System Settings -> Email Settings.
+We suggest creating a Mailgun account and entering your credentials under Settings -> System Settings -> Email Settings.

 Q: Do I need to create a database on the server?